elm-land/elm-land/docs/news/hello-world.md

 The community Discord is a dedicated space designed to help folks learn, contribute, and share results with one another.
 Stop by and say hello!

-### A focus on building apps
+### Building and sharing real projects

 Elm Land is about building real things, and so is the official guide!

 In each section, we cover building a full project from scratch.
-At first, the project is just an app that says "Hello, world!".
+At first, the project is just an app that says "Hello, world".
 As you go, the guide is structured to help you build more advanced projects, and introduce you to features of the framework in context.

 I want to foster the "build real things" mindset in the Elm Land community, and encourage everyone to share what they build!

 My __favorite__ kind of tweets have always been the ones that show off cool projects built with Elm.
 If you are excited about your Elm Land application, game, or anything else– be sure to tag [@ElmLand_](https://twitter.com/elmland_) when you share it.
 I cannot wait to see the cool stuff that you make!

-### Contributors are secretly just people
+### Being friendly, welcoming, and kind!

 Finally, I want to make sure to set clear expectations up front!
 Currently, the Elm Land team is made up of a few people, working on nights and weekends, building free stuff for the internet.

 All the source code, guides, examples, and design docs are publically available on [the official repo](https://github.com/elm-land/elm-land).
 You can read or modify _anything_ you'd like for your own personal use, and forks are totally welcome!

 Even though the framework is free to use, choosing Elm Land for your next project does not come with free labor. __The mental health and personal well-being of _all_ Elm Land community members is my top priority__.
-I love collaborating with wonderful people, and have zero tolerance for anyone harassing or bullying those people.
+I love collaborating with wonderful people, and I want them to have a positive experience.

-Want to join the project?
+### Want to join the project?

 Reporting bugs, fixing documentation, adding features, and sharing your experience using Elm Land are _all_ forms of contribution.
 Hop in the `#welcome` channel of [the Elm Land Discord server](https://discord.gg/vnmYFfySbH) and introduce yourself– I'm excited to meet you!

 We're all here to have a good time, build cool stuff, and make friends along the way. __Let's be mainstream!__